^

 Chemical burns of the esophagus

-Chemical burns of the esophagus occur with the accidental or deliberate ingestion of caustic liquids, which exert a coagulating and denaturing effect on the proteins of the esophagus and stomach tissues, which leads to their destruction.
+Chemical burns of the esophagus occur when caustic liquids are accidentally or intentionally swallowed, which have a coagulating and denaturing effect on the proteins of the tissues of the esophagus and stomach, leading to their destruction.

-Burns of the pharynx occur most often with the conscious or erroneous intake of strong acids and alkalis.
-These burns are called chemical, in contrast to thermal burns, which can occur when the inhaled hot air is inhaled during a fire, explosions of combustible gas, etc.
+Throat burns occur most often when strong acids and alkalis are consciously or accidentally consumed.
+These burns are called chemical burns, as opposed to thermal burns, which can occur when forced to inhale hot air during a fire, explosions of flammable gas, etc.

-Radiation burns of the auricle and external auditory canal
+Radiation burns of the auricle and external ear canal

 Radiation burns are caused by the energy of UV and radioactive radiation (intense infrared radiation causes a thermal burn).
-UV-burn occurs with individual intolerance of this type of radiation, or with its long exposure (UV-therapy - erythema therapeutic dose, insolation - beach burn).
+UV burns occur with individual intolerance to this type of radiation or with its prolonged exposure (UV therapy - erythemal therapeutic dose, insolation - beach burn).

-Chemical burns of the auricle and external auditory canal
+Chemical burns of the auricle and external ear canal

-Chemical burns of the auricle and external auditory canal (as well as of other parts of the body) arise from the action of various aggressive substances that cause a local inflammatory reaction in contact with the living tissue, and coagulation of cell proteins and necrosis with considerable concentration and definite exposure.
+Chemical burns of the auricle and external auditory canal (as well as other parts of the body) occur as a result of the action of various aggressive substances that, upon contact with living tissue, cause a local inflammatory reaction, and, at significant concentrations and a certain exposure, coagulation of cellular proteins and necrosis.

-Burn - tissue damage caused by local action of high temperature, electric current, corrosive substance and radioactive radiation.
+A burn is tissue damage caused by local exposure to high temperature, electric current, aggressive substances and radioactive radiation.

 Chemical burns in children

 Chemical burns are tissue damage caused by direct exposure to chemical agents.
-Most often affected face, hands, esophagus and stomach.
+The most common areas affected are the face, hands, esophagus, and stomach.

 Thermal burns

-Thermal burns are consequences of exposure to high temperature (open flame, hot liquid or solid matter) on the skin and underlying tissues.
+Thermal burns are the consequences of exposure to high temperatures (open flame, hot liquid or solid substance) on the skin and underlying tissues.

 Pages